Ajaynirm/cricketScore/README.md

-!!! building backend have to merged in future
+!!! building backend have to merged in future.......
-Project Description:       React app
+# Project Description:       React app
 The Cricket Score Counter is a web application designed to keep track of cricket match scores in real-time.
 This project aims to provide an intuitive and user-friendly interface for users to view and update cricket scores, making it accessible for both casual viewers and serious cricket enthusiasts.